The Babylonian Epic of Creation

 The lord spread out his net to enfold her,

-The Evil Wind, which followed behind, he let loose in her face.
+The Evil Wind, which followed behind, he let loose in

 When Tiamat opened her mouth to consume him,